 Now that you are a proud participant of the Algorand network, how exactly can you put your ALGO to use?
 You can use it for staking, sure, and gain some passive income on it.

 Right now, concurrent to this ALGO guide 2020, there are not a lot of vendors or payment gateways accepting ALGO.
 It was not explicitly designed to be a means of payment, per se.
 However, as the network develops and more coins enter circulation, there will be more need for the emergence of use cases for ALGO, too.

 With roughly a year of actual history, Algorand has all the future ahead of it.
 We in ChangeHero will be keeping our eye on the developments, and if Algorand ever rises to prominence, you heard about it here first!

 We hope this guide on ALGO in 2020 covered everything you wanted to know.
-If you want to discuss the article or have some questions to ask to other members of the community, feel free to do so in the comments or in our social media: Twitter, Facebook, Reddit and Telegram.
+If you want to discuss the article or have some questions to ask to other members of the community, feel free to do so in the comments or in our blog and social media: Twitter, Facebook, Reddit and Telegram.
 Stay tuned!